Level 3 NVQ Diploma in Pharmacy Service Skills (No Pharmacist)

 You will be in an ideal place to promote concordance and adherence, assist in the advice given to patients (particularly in the management of chronic conditions) and reduce waste.
 Knowledge gained of drugs, actions and side effects will enable you to make more effective contributions to DRUM.

-All our courses are delivered by blended learning.
-This course benefits from a dedicated website, where learners with internet access can download the course support materials.
-The assignments require written accounts of work based activities to be witnessed by a workplace pharmacist or senior pharmacy technician.
+This course requires learners to generate a portfolio of their competency using our electronic portfolio system.
+The assignments require written accounts of work based activities to be witnessed by a workplace pharmacist or pharmacy technician.
 If none is available provision will be made by Buttercups.
 For more information on the responsibilities of the Expert Witness, please see our website.
-Buttercups has an optional e-portfolio method of evidence collection, significantly reducing the paperwork involved.

 They are not responsible for assessing evidence against the Learning Outcomes and Assessment Criteria.
 The evidence of competency provided by the Expert Witness observations is holistically assessed by the learner's allocated Assessor at Buttercups Training.